 Q: What happens next after I apply?

-Q: How can I get more information on my status throughout the process?
+Q: How can I get more information about the position?

 Q: How many applications do you receive and how many jobs are there?

 A: On average the BC Wildfire Service receives 200-400 dispatcher applications each year.
 There are approximately 50 dispatchers in total across B.C.
 The number of available jobs changes from year to year, ranging from 10 for a slow year, to over 25 for a high turnover year.

 A: The interview process takes about two hours.
 It consists of a panel interview, a typing test, and a computerized call response test.